 Rapporteur’ summary

+Three companies agree.
+Four companies prefer to wait for RAN1.
+Two companies do not see the benefit of having two timers in the same SIB.
+One company thinks more discussion are needed.

+Proposal 6: Postpone to next meeting whether to have a common validity timer for UL synchronisation and common TA parameters.

 Timing information on when a cell is going to stop service

 RAN2 has agreed ‘The timing information on when a cell is going to stop serving the area is broadcast at least for the quasi-earth fixed case.
 FFS details’.